jussivirkkala/Blazor-Links/README.md

 # Mobile

-For iOS (tested iPadOS 16.6) and Anroid (tested Android 14) you can disable pull to refresh, text selection with following \css\app.css.
+For iOS (tested iPadOS, iOS 16.6) and Anroid (tested Android 14) you can disable pull to refresh, text selection with following \css\app.css.
 ```
 html {
     overscroll-behavior : none;